Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Introduction

 A wide variety of characterization techniques, serving diverse purposes and spanning different ranges of applicability, have been developed to date.
 For instance, \gls{gst} provides a comprehensive method to determine individual errors associated with executing sets of quantum operations~\cite{Blume-Kohout2017Feb}, but its exponential scaling in sampling complexity limits its application to large systems~\cite{Nielsen2021}.
 On the other hand, holistic techniques like \gls{xeb}~\cite{Boixo2018, Chen2022} or scalable variants of \gls{rb}~\cite{Proctor2022, Hines2023, Hines2024} aim to benchmark large \glspl{qpu} by assessing their average quality.

 Recently, considerable attention has been devoted to characterization schemes that lie between these extremes, offering greater detail than holistic techniques while still remaining scalable~\cite{vandenBerg2022Mar, Flammia2022, Pelaez2024, Mangini2024, Hockings2024}.
-This trend is also driven by the need to implement noise-aware error mitigation techniques~\cite{Temme2017Nov, vandenBerg2022Mar, Filippov2023, Kim2023}, which require detailed knowledge of the noise associated with the parallel execution of instructions on large \glspl{qpu}.
+This trend is also driven by the need to implement noise-aware error mitigation techniques~\cite{Temme2017Nov, vandenBerg2022Mar, Filippov2023, Kim2023} and noise-aware decoding in the context of quantum error correction~\cite{Hockings2025Feb, Tiurev2023Sep}, both requiring detailed knowledge of the noise associated with the parallel execution of instructions on large \glspl{qpu}.
 Achieving this without incurring the {prohibitively high} sampling complexity of \gls{gst} typically requires {implementing} averaging techniques {to} recast the original noise into {more manageable} forms.
-Equally important is the development of simpler, effective noise models that capture the most relevant features of the noise on the whole \gls{qpu} while featuring a manageable number of parameters~\cite{vandenBerg2022Mar, CarignanDugas2023, Mangini2024}.
+Equally important is the development of simpler, effective noise models that capture the most relevant features of the noise on the entire \gls{qpu} while featuring a manageable number of parameters~\cite{vandenBerg2022Mar, CarignanDugas2023, Mangini2024}.

-A prominent example of {noise recasting} techniques is \gls{rc} applied to Clifford gates, which {can approximately {average, or }\emph{twirl}, noise into {so-called} Pauli {noise}~\cite{Hashim2021, Wallman2016Nov}.
-The latter is a type of stochastic noise {modeled by Pauli channels,} where only errors associated to any Pauli operator occur with a given probability.
-Incidentally, this makes \gls{rc} also a valuable error suppression tool, as it gets rid of a large portion of detrimental, so-called \emph{coherent} errors that get twirled into less detrimental, \emph{incoherent} ones.
+A prominent example of {noise recasting} techniques is \gls{pt} applied to Clifford gates, which twirls noise into \rem{so-called} Pauli {noise}~\cite{Kern2005Jan,Wallman2016Nov, Hashim2021}.
+The latter is a type of stochastic noise {modeled by Pauli channels,} where only errors associated with any Pauli operator occur with a given probability.
+Incidentally, this makes \gls{pt} also a valuable error suppression tool, as it gets rid of a large portion of detrimental, \rem{so-called} {coherent} errors that get twirled into less detrimental, {incoherent} ones.
 This highlights the appeal and practical significance of characterizing Pauli noise~\cite{vandenBerg2022Mar, CarignanDugas2023}.
 Its relevance is further amplified by the possibility to develop and use effective and scalable versions of Pauli noise, where reasonable assumptions about noise locality can significantly reduce the number of parameters to be determined~\cite{vandenBerg2022Mar, Flammia2022, CarignanDugas2023}.